Getting started with DDEV and Composer

 Get started with DDEV and Composer

 Composer is a great solution for dependency management in PHP, but it’s still not consistently applied across operating systems.
-Reduce friction in your development workflows by setting up consistent versions of Composer and PHP on your local development environment and your host with DDEV, our containerized Docker-based dev-to-deploy solution.
+Reduce friction in your development workflows by setting up consistent versions of Composer and PHP on your local development and deployment environments.

 You can use DDEV with any PHP CMS or framework.
-We test DDEV on—and offer Quickstart guides for— Drupal, WordPress, TYPO3 CMS, and Backdrop CMS.
-Composer is the recommended way to develop with TYPO3 CMS and Drupal.
+We test DDEV on—and offer Quickstart guides for— Drupal, WordPress, TYPO3 CMS, Backdrop CMS and many others.
+Composer is the recommended way to develop with most of them, including TYPO3 CMS and Drupal.

 Also, check out these articles: